UbiquityDotNET/Ubiquity.NET.Versioning/src/Ubiquity.NET.Versioning.Build.Tasks/PackageReadMe.md

 > If you wish to disable this behavior you can set an MSBUILD property to OPT-OUT as follows:
 > `<IncludeSourceRevisionInInformationalVersion>false</IncludeSourceRevisionInInformationalVersion>`
 >
-> This is considered to have the least impact on those who are aware of the change and those who
+> This choice of ignoring the additional data is considered to have the least impact on those
-> use this library to set an explicit build meta data string.
-(Principle of least surprise for
+> who are aware of the change and those who use this library to set an explicit build meta data
-> what this library can control)
+> string.
+(Principle of least surprise for what this library can control).
+>
+> The default OPT-OUT behavior is to use the Repository ID (usually a GIT commit hash).
+This
+> is appended with a leading `+` if one isn't already in the `InformationalVersion` property.
+If
+> build metadata is already included (Like from use of this task) the id is appended using a `.`
+> instead.
+Unless the project has opted out of this behavior by setting the property as
+> previously described.
+>
+>Thus, it is ***strongly recommended*** that projects using this package OPT-OUT
+> of the new behavior.

 ## Overview
-Officially, NUGET Packages use a SemVer 2.0 (see http://semver.org).
-However, SemVer 2.0 doesn't consider or account for publicly available CI builds.
+Officially, SemVer 2.0 doesn't consider or account for publicly available CI builds.
 SemVer is only concerned with official releases.
 This makes CI builds producing versioned packages challenging.
 Fortunately, someone has already defined a solution to using SemVer in a specially constrained way to ensure compatibility, while also